 When talking about safety in relation to hunting, the first place we obviously have to start is with our firearms.
 We have a detailed article on firearm safety and I would advise reading that article as the first step in making sure you’re safe while out in the field.
 The biggest take away from that article is to always assume any firearm you come in contact with is loaded; if you remember that, you greatly limit your chances of being accidentally injured when handling a gun.

 Never take for granted the fact that you are carrying a loaded weapon.
-Most firearm accidents occur because people don’t respect the fact that they are holding a weapon that is meant to kill.
-It’s your duty as a responsible hunter to always practice safe firearm practices, and you shouldn’t head out into the field until those practices are second nature.
+Most firearm accidents occur because people don’t respect the fact that they’re holding a weapon that is meant to kill.
+It’s your duty as a responsible hunter to always follow safe firearm practices; if these safety practices aren’t second nature, I advise staying home until they are.

 The Big Four of Hunting Safety:

 - Judgment Mistakes: The number one cause of hunting accidents is mistakes in judgment, such as mistaking a person for game, not checking what’s in front of or beyond your target, and getting caught up in the excitement of the hunt which can cause you to make foolish mistakes.

 - Not Following Firearm Safety Rules: Another common cause of hunting related accidents is not following safe firearm practices like the four primary rules of firearm safety.